UEFA–CONMEBOL memorandum of understanding

 The UEFA–CONMEBOL memorandum of understanding (Memorando de Entendimiento) is an agreement between UEFA and CONMEBOL, the association football confederations of Europe and South America, respectively, signed between both parties with the aim of achieving close collaboration for the development of this sport in the regions.
 It was signed on 12 February 2020 and extended on 15 December 2021 in a first stage, and on 2 June 2022 in a second stage.
-This will permit creation of official championships in the branches of men's, women's, youth and indoor football and the possibility of exchanging referees in the tournaments organized by both entities.
+This will permit creation of official championships in the branches of men's, women's, youth and indoor football and the possibility of exchanging referees in the tournaments organised by both entities.

-In January 2022, CONMEBOL and UEFA authorities met at the CONMEBOL headquarters in Asunción, Paraguay, and ratified the agreements they had already signed for future competitions, such as the participation of South American teams in the 2024–25 UEFA Nations League.
+In January 2022, CONMEBOL and UEFA authorities met at the CONMEBOL headquarters in Asunción, Paraguay, and ratified the agreements they had already signed for future competitions.
 Both parts also agreed to establish a joint office in London.

 Mission and objectives

 The MoU seeks to provide assistance and support between both confederations to establish and implement projects and activities related to: